-Saathi Eco Innovations India Pvt Ltd., an Indian startup that manufactures environmentally friendly sanitary pads, would like to add social impact to the credit formula.
+Saathi Eco Innovations India Pvt Ltd. is adding social impact to the credit formula.

 Kristin Kagetsu, a Saathi co-founder, says the business began a plastic and carbon initiative as a way for companies to make a bigger impact with the money they already spend on carbon credits.